This article provides answers to the following questions, among others:

 During coarse grain annealing, the steel is annealed in the range between 950 °C and 1100 °C. At these high temperatures, diffusion processes can take place to a sufficient extent so that the atoms can reattach to the grain boundaries and thus cause them to grow.
 The driving force is the reduction in surface energy, which is accompanied by a larger grain instead of many small ones.
 Since the diffusion processes take time, depending on the thickness of the workpiece, the annealing process takes several hours.

 Due to the generally unfavourable mechanical strength properties, coarse grain annealing is limited to low-carbon steels and is only rarely used (e.g. in high-temperature applications).
-After the machining of the coarse the grain micro structure – the aim was to achieve better machinability – this can then be removed by normalizing.
+After the coarse grain microstructure has been machined, it can be removed by normalization to regain better strength properties.

 The generally poorer strength values of a coarse-grained structure can be removed by normalizing!